nrao/astrohack/README.rst

 holography data much faster and streamlined for the user.

-> [!NOTE]
-> 📝 astroHACK is under active development!
+.. note:: 📝 astroHACK is under active development!
 Breaking API changes are still happening on a regular basis, so proceed with caution.